-Event explores mental health needs and best practices in local schools.
+Kaiser Permanente event explores mental health needs and best practices in Colorado schools.

-DENVER — Mental health is a rapidly growing topic of conversation in Colorado with more than 1 million people — adults and children — living with depression or anxiety in our state.
-Encouraging strides are being made in breaking down stigma and providing more access to mental health resources but more can and must be done — especially for youth in Colorado who rank third-highest in the United States for mental health needs.
+Mental health is a rapidly growing topic of conversation in Colorado with more than 1 million people — adults and children — living with depression or anxiety in the state.
+Encouraging strides are being made to break down stigma and provide more access to mental health resources but more can and must be done — especially for youth in Colorado who rank third-highest in the United States for mental health needs.

 “Mental health is a national issue and in many ways our schools are on the front line of the growing crisis.
 We all must come together to look for solutions and opportunities to work collaboratively on supporting and improving mental health for youth in Colorado,” said Sarah Davidon, research director for Mental Health Colorado.

-The event, which garnered more than 120 participants, featured Jeannie Ritter, mental health ambassador for Mental Health Center of Denver as the first day’s emcee.
-Speakers included mental health experts like Don Mordecai, MD, Kaiser Permanente national lead for mental and behavioral health, and Elizabeth Cook, senior national advisor for social and emotional health for the Alliance for a Healthier Generation.
+The event featured mental health experts Don Mordecai, MD, Kaiser Permanente’s national leader for mental health and wellness, and Elizabeth Cook, senior national advisor for social and emotional health for the Alliance for a Healthier Generation.

-Summit participants brainstormed funding opportunities with some of the most influential organizations in Colorado like the Colorado Department of Public Health & Environment.
+Summit participants brainstormed funding opportunities with some of the most influential organizations in Colorado, including the Colorado Department of Public Health & Environment.
 Some ideas included adding more on-site mental health staff and implementing new programs using technology and data to support mental health for teachers, staff, and students.

 The final day of the summit included powerful conversation on developing systems and structures to foster staff resiliency.
-Participants engaged in conversation on how to develop sustainable solutions that enable staff to thrive, not just survive, in stressful situations.
+Participants talked about how to develop sustainable solutions that enable staff to thrive, not just survive, in stressful situations.
 This conversation was centered on improving and supporting staff mental health in order to improve student mental health.